run-llama/llama-hub/loader_hub/weaviate/README.md

 ## Usage

-Here's an example usage of the PineconeReader.
+Here's an example usage of the WeaviateReader.

 ```python
 import weaviate